iamisti/mdDataTable/README.md

 >`mdt-custom-cell` attributes

 If you are using `mdt-row` attribute to load your data (which is only way of you are dealing with ajax contents), you can now have custom content for each cells you defined.
+Important information:
+> You can still access your scope variables/functions with accessing `clientScope` within the `mdt-custom-cell` directive.
+The value of the cell can be accessed by accessing `value` inside the directive.

 | Available        | Params                                         | ChildParams        | Type          | Details         |
 | ---------------- | ---------------------------------------------- | ------------------ | ------------- | --------------- |